kapeshifk/localhost-box-oauth/README.md

 There is a self-signed SSL certificate included with default `password`

-Generate a new one if needed with `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days XXX`
+Generate a new certificate if needed with `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days XXX`

 Logs are generated to the console for all requests using node-bunyan